Steve's Story: Coping With Arthritis

 "I thought the stiffness and pain in my hip was just from the stress I was putting on my muscles," Steve says.
 "But when I changed my exercise routine or stopped working out, the pain was still there.
 And it was getting worse."

 The pain began to interfere with other things in his life.
-As a university professor, he found it hard to stand and teach all day.
+As a teacher, he found it hard to stand and teach all day.
 "I would have shooting pain up and down my leg and back," he says.
 "I would have to shift my weight, sit down, or just try to find positions that weren't so painful."
-Trips to Europe and Asia were "sheer torture," says Steve.

 He also found it hard to sleep at night.
 "The pain would come and go.
 It wasn't a sharp pain, but a kind of ache that would keep me awake a lot.
 I could never stay in one position for very long."